 Students should obtain a detailed guide to the program from their advisors.
-A grade of "C" or better in each nursing course is required for graduation.
+A grade of "C" or better in each nursing course in Section II.
+Major in Nursing and courses under Section III.
+Related Work is required for graduation.
 Students who earn a "D" or an "F" in a nursing course must repeat that course with a grade of "C" or better before continuing in the nursing program.
-After admission to the clinical component, students who do not maintain continuous enrollment in ECU nursing courses must reapply for admission to the program.
-Safe and ethical practice is required for retention, progression, and graduation.
+After admission to the clinical component, tudents who do not maintain continuous enrollment in ECU nursing courses must speak with their nursing advisor regarding progression/readmission to the program.
+Safe and ethical practice required for retention, progression, and graduation.